-Tips for Bathing an Elder
+Tips for bathing an older adult

 Bathing a loved one can be physically and emotionally challenging.
 When it comes to bathing a senior, consider these tips to ensure the best possible experience for caregiver and care-receiver: